chiragbharadwaj/ro/README.md

 # Boo
-This is compiler for `Boo`, an imperative programming language with functional features created by Chirag Bharadwaj and Peter Li at Cornell University.
+This is compiler for `Ro`, an imperative programming language with functional features created by Chirag Bharadwaj and Peter Li at Cornell University.
 The compiler, which will eventually be written in `OCaml` (a functional language with near-`C` performance), will compile to the `x86-64` assembly language.

 To-Do List
 ----